dimodi/project-templates/README.md

 ### Docker Support

-The .NET 8-9 app templates provide an optional Docker setup, including `Dockerfile`, `.dockerignore`, and a Docker launch profile.
+The project templates provide an optional Docker setup, including `Dockerfile`, `.dockerignore`, and a Docker launch profile.

 ## Update